 Compensation/Access to Resources and Opportunities

 Contract length and Timely Notice.
-Faculty members with the classification and initial rank of instructor, lecturer, assistant clinical professor, research assistant, research associate, research assistant professor, who have appointments that are not funding contingent, shall have at least one-year contracts during their first four academic or fiscal years of employment in rank.
-After their first four academic or fiscal years of employment in these ranks, those who have appointments that are not funding contingent shall have at least two year contracts.
+Faculty members with the classification and rank senior instructor I &II, senior lecturer I &II, senior research assistant I &II, senior research associate I &II, associate clinical professor, or associate professor of practice who have appointments that are not funding contingent, shall have at least three-year contract..
 Faculty members with the classification and rank and the second and third level of rank (e.g. instructor I & instructor II, senior research assistant I & II, clinical associate professor & clinical professor) who have appointments that are not funding contingent, shall have at least three-year contract.

 Faculty members at all ranks who are on contingent contract are given a contract that carries timely notice provisions.